Mikeysax/mikey/README.md

 ```$ mikey delete_template fileType```

-A list of custom templates of that file type will be displayed.
+A list of custom templates of that file type will display.
 The prompt will then ask which file you would like to delete.
 File selection is <strong>without the .js extension</strong>

 ___
 #### List Custom Files from Custom Templates: